JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 That would be super useful for the patient.
 "Oh, you have whooping cough.
 Let's start you on azithromycin right now!". _And_ it'd be useful for the whole community, because we could track the evolution and spread of disease through populations.

-Go on, inventers.
+Go on, inventors.
 You know you want a new project, right?!